sleede/fab-manager/doc/development_readme.md

 <a name="backup-and-restore-elasticsearch"></a>
 ### Backup and Restore

-To backup and restore the ElasticSearch database, use the [elasticsearch-dump](https://github.com/taskrabbit/elasticsearch-dump) tool.
+To back up and restore the ElasticSearch database, use the [elasticsearch-dump](https://github.com/taskrabbit/elasticsearch-dump) tool.

 Dump the database with: `elasticdump --input=http://localhost:9200/stats --output=fablab_stats.json`.
 Restore it with: `elasticdump --input=fablab_stats.json --output=http://localhost:9200/stats`.